fluid-music/utils/README.md

 ## `make-nlib`

-A super simple way to create nLibraries containing chords with a MIDI keyboard.
+A super simple way to create `nLibrary` objects containing chords with a MIDI keyboard.

 ```
 $ npm install -g @fluid-music/utils